m2creates/m2creates-site/src/garden/2026-03-10-abc-inventory-segmentation.md

 ---
 title: >-
   Ostrom's Commons and Your Inventory
-tldr: Why differentiated governance rules outperform uniform policy
+tldr: >-
+  Governance rules should match the stakes of the asset — ABC segmentation is Ostrom's proportionality principle made operational.
 slug: abc-inventory-segmentation
 draft: false
 datePublish: 2026-03-10
 image:
   url:
   alt:
   credit:
 seo:
   title: >-
     Ostrom's Commons and Your Inventory